-Transfers in or out represent the capital sums either received in respect of members from other pension schemes or paid to other pension schemes for members who have left the Section.
+Individual transfers in or out represent the capital sums either received in respect of members from other pension schemes or paid to other pension schemes for members who have left the Bank Section.
 Transfer values are accounted for when the liability is accepted, or discharged.